Thimethane/simple_shell/README.md

 0x16.
 C - Simple Shell
-Project to be done in teams of 2 people (my team: Sylvie Shimwa Uwase, Timothee RINGUYENEZA) General
+Project to be done in teams of 2 people (Timothee RINGUYENEZA) General
 Who designed and implemented the original Unix operating system Who wrote the first version of the UNIX shell